isomerpages/imda-pixel/_documentation/Image Sizes.md

 Rule of thumb: Trim the images to just the object, ie. remove all extra white space, before padding it.
 This will ensure the same width/height is maintained across multiple images.

-Otherwise, most images have different paddings and simply resizing them will not lead to a consistent look.
+Otherwise, most images have different paddings and simply resizing them will not lead to a consistent look like below.

 ![](/images/Documentation/same-look-feel.png)